 Once you know who’s there to build a career, it’s easy to form a core team.
 And this core team usually promotes employee value proposition to an organization.
 You can invest in developing various talents of employees that are building their career.

-Personally, I hold that an employee-employer relationship is sacrosanct.
-No organization can survive without employees, save a one-man-show neighborhood ice cream vendor.
+I hold that an employee-employer relationship is sacrosanct.
+No organization can survive without employees, save a one-man-show neighbourhood ice cream vendor.
 Therefore, the best thing to do is to try and promote the employee value proposition to an organization.
 You’ll help both employees and the organization.